 Five: Bake in a preheated oven for 25-30 minutes until golden brown and bubbling.

-- If you have time leave the dish for an hour or so before baking in the oven.
-This will help the buns soak up all of that delicious creamy custard.
+- If you have time, leave the assembled pudding to sit for 1 hour before baking so the buns absorb all that creamy custard

 🍴 Serving suggestions

-Serve the hot cross bun and butter pudding warm with more creamy custard, pouring cream, vanilla ice cream, or even mini egg ice cream for a spectacular Easter dessert!
+Serve the hot cross bun and butter pudding with more creamy custard, pouring cream, vanilla ice cream, or mini egg ice cream for a spectacular Easter dessert!

 ❓ Frequently asked questions